SteveRosam/new-site/docs/index.md

 # Consolidate your data, models and configurations in one platform

-Hardware engineers use the SimuFlow platform to digitize physical systems.
+Hardware engineers use the SiMuFlow platform to digitize physical systems.
 Because digital is always faster and cheaper than physical.

 ## Use Cases